Welcome to Mellerstain

 One of Scotland’s finest stately homes, this outstanding Georgian mansion house set in acres of parkland is a unique example of Adam design, begun in 1725 by Scottish architect William Adam and completed in 1778 by his more famous son, Robert.
 Some say this is one of Robert Adam’s finest works, presenting a complete picture as it would have been some 240 years ago.

-• Admire the classical perfection of this ‘wonderful Adam house’.
+• Admire the classical perfection throughout this ‘stunning’ Adam house.

 • View the fine art (Aikman, Gainsborough, Ramsay, van Dyck), embroidery, china and furniture collections.

 • Visit our gorgeous Hebridean spring lambs in the East Paddock.

 • Picnic as the kids have fun in the playground.